FabianWe/etherpadlite-golang/README.md

 ```
 All methods return two values: A [Response](https://godoc.org/github.com/FabianWe/etherpadlite-golang#Response) containing the parsed JSON response and an `error`.
 If `err != nil` something went really wrong, for example the connection to the host failed.

-You can configure the [EtherpadLite](https://godoc.org/github.com/FabianWe/etherpadlite-golang#EtherpadLite), for example configure the [http.Client](https://golang.org/pkg/net/http/#Client).
+You can configure the [EtherpadLite](https://godoc.org/github.com/FabianWe/etherpadlite-golang#EtherpadLite) element, for example configure the [http.Client](https://golang.org/pkg/net/http/#Client).

 An `EtherpadLite` instance has the following fields:

  - APIVersion: The HTTP API version.
 Defaults to 1.2.13.
 Note that this is a rather new version, if you have an older version of etherpad-lite you may have to adjust this!
  - BaseParams: A map that contains the parameters that are sent in every request.
 The API key gets added in `NewEtherpadLite`.
  - BaseURL: The URL pointing to the API of your pad, i.e. http://pad.domain/api.
 Defaults to http://localhost:9001/api in `NewEtherpadLite`.
- - Client: The client used to send the GET requests.
+ - Client: The [http.Client](https://golang.org/pkg/net/http/#Client) used to send the GET requests.
 The default Timeout for the Client is 20 seconds.

 All functions take as first argument a [context.Context](https://golang.org/pkg/context/#Context).
 If you pass `ctx != nil` the methods will get cancelled when `ctx` gets cancelled (i.e. return no Response and an error != nil).
-If you don't want to use this simply set it to `nil`.
+If you don't want to use a context at all simply set it to `nil` all the time.

 If a method has an optional field, for example `text` in `CreatePad`, set the value to `etherpadlite.OptionalParam` if you don't want to use it.
 So to create a pad without text do:
 ```go